Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

     * How do you do to keep your supporters?
     * How is the collaboration and help from other civil society organizations?
     * How you do it to attract people to collaborate with you?
     * Do you have positive and negative comments about the cooperation between different human rights organizations in your        field?

 ## CLOSING

 On this last stage our purpose is try to connect the interviewee with our community.
-Therefore we ask you to follow this last 4 questions.

     * Do you have some message for the people who wants to participate in activism?
     * How can our readers get in contact, support or collaborate with you?
     * To what authority would you send a message and what would it be?
     * Which activist would you recommend for the next interview?
 Is there anything you always wanted to know about her/him?